The location where 50 Cent was shot

 The gunman who allegedly shot 50 Cent was a gang associate named Darryl Baum.

-Roughly two weeks after the failed attempt on Jackson's life, Baum himself was murdered in an unrelated gang shooting in Brooklyn.
+Roughly two weeks after the failed attempt on Jackson's life, Baum was murdered in an unrelated gang shooting in Brooklyn.

 Where was 50 Cent shot?

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates